mkanada/FreePianoTutor/README.md

 With a MIDI Keyboard, a Notebook/Computer/Tablet, anyone will be able to learn to play any music created by the community.

 Development Plan:
  * Choose the best platform.
-Currently evaluating GODOT and Gluon Substrate
+Currently evaluating GODOT and Gluon Substrate (JavaFX)
    * GODOT Advantages
      * After setting up the environment, cross compilation to all platforms seems natural
      * The knowledge gained in process can be useful in other projects.
 Create games seems to be funny.